top of page

 Fr^2/m1F = m2.

-Now, solve for r.
+Now, solve for r instead.

 r = square root of (Gm1m2/F)